Six Material Issues

 Initiatives

-Results (Fiscal 2022)
+Results (Fiscal 2024)

-• Conducted 20 audits (paper and on-site) of contract manufacturers, suppliers, and distributors
+• Conducted 18 audits (paper and on-site) of contract manufacturers, suppliers, and distributors

 Monitoring Indicators

-• Status of conduct of management reviews
+• Progress with management reviews

-• Status of conduct of audits and audit response
+• Progress with audits and audit responses

-• Status of efforts to develop a quality culture
+• Progress with fostering a quality culture

 3. Expansion of healthcare access and appropriate provision of high-quality medical information